MichaelFrazzy/horizon-sample-data/README.md

 `pip install -r requirements.txt`

 3. Set up configuration:
+- Download your credentials JSON file from your service account

-- Place your GCP service account credentials JSON file in config/credentials.json
+- Place your GCP service account credentials JSON file in `config/credentials.json`
 - Update config/config.yaml with your project details and pathing if needed

 ## Usage